Fzainn/NGS-Pipeline/README.md

 ![igv-app (2)](https://github.com/user-attachments/assets/c6c7fd2c-50d7-4f59-837f-dd55c2702a10)

 *There are number of SNPs and insertions are detected*

-Also number of SNPs are detected in vcf file where quality score ≥ 30
 ![igv-app (3)](https://github.com/user-attachments/assets/f32adc48-3644-4fd2-8757-137679180dcf)
+*Also number of SNPs are detected in vcf file where quality score ≥ 30*

+(You can download Dataset from here)[https://github.com/sschmeier/genomics/blob/master/source/downloads.rst#]

 ## Conclusion
+We here report NGS pipeline analyzing E.coli dataset, navigating through meticulous quality checks, precise alignments and robust variant discovery.
+Designed for streamlined efficiency which find out bundle of SVs most of them are SNPs, opening up a pathway for deeper insights into genetic variation.
+The discovered SNPs hold potential for understanding antibiotic resistance, evolutionary adaptations, and metabolic pathways.
+# Future Directions To extend the impact of this work, several questions arise for further analysis:

+* Which identified SNPs correlate with antibiotic resistance mechanisms in E. coli?
+* How do these SNPs differ among diverse E. coli strains or environments?
+* Could specific SNPs influence virulence or metabolic function?
+* Are there SNPs linked to newly discovered virulence factors impacting public health?